-An alternator generally lasts 4 to 6 years, though it is possible for them to reach ten years.
-The alternator is an essential component of a motor vehicle s electrical system, so it must function correctly.
+An alternator generally lasts 4 to 6 years, though it is possible for them to reach 10 years.
+The alternator is essential to a motor vehicle’s electrical system, so it must function correctly.
 If you notice any issues with your alternator, be sure to have it diagnosed and repaired by a trained professional.

 What tasks will the alternator perform?